• Skip to primary navigation

 I’ve just acquired an Air Fryer.
 When I got it home I couldn’t wait to try it out, so I made these mushrooms, marinated in balsamic vinegar, olive oil and garlic.
 They were super delicious – the delicate flavour of the mushrooms perfectly enhanced by the balsamic and garlic.

-This is such an easy fried mushroom recipe.
+This recipe for air-fryer mushrooms is so easy to make.
 I love the way I can just put the mushrooms in the air fryer, set the timer and leave them to cook themselves.
-And because you set the timer, there’s no danger of the mushrooms burning.
-Try it for yourself, I’m sure you’ll agree this is the perfect way to cook mushrooms.
+And because you set the timer, there's no danger of the mushrooms burning.
+Try it for yourself, I'm sure you'll agree this is the perfect way to cook mushrooms.

 A pile of fresh mushrooms